MavenWave-DevOps/ignite-argocd/README.md

 Should return something like `Login with admin/<password>`

 ### UI
 Login to the ArgoCD URL at `https://localhost:8080/`.
-The default user name is admin and the <password> is obtained from the output above.
+The default user name is admin and the '<password>' is obtained from the output above.

 ### (Optional) Changing your apps to source from a different repo.